AckerlyXu/heima/articles/virtual-machines/windows/convert-unmanaged-to-managed-disks.md

 If you have existing Linux VMs in Azure that use unmanaged disks in storage accounts and you want those VMs to be able to take advantage of [Managed Disks](../../storage/storage-managed-disks-overview.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json), you can convert the VMs.
 This process converts both the OS disk and any attached data disks.
 The conversion process requires a restart of the VM, so schedule the migration of your VMs during a pre-existing maintenance window.
 The migration process is not reversible.
 Be sure to test the migration process by migrating a test virtual machine before performing the migration in production.
 Before starting,  make sure that you review [Plan for the migration to Managed Disks](on-prem-to-azure.md#plan-for-the-migration-to-managed-disks).

 > [!IMPORTANT]
-> During the conversion, you deallocate the VM. the VM receives a new IP address when it is started after the conversion.
+> During the conversion, you deallocate the VM.
+The VM receives a new IP address when it is started after the conversion.
 If you have a dependency on a fixed IP, use a reserved IP.

 ## Prepare availability set for conversion